mstrippolidev/fastapi-aws-tutorial/README.md

 DB_NAME_TEST, DB_USER_TEST, DB_PASSWORD_TEST, DB_HOST_TEST, DB_PORT_TEST: Test database configurations.
 You can set these to any accessible database, but ensure it's reachable by the pipeline to run tests effectively.

 ### SQLAlchemy Models
 I use SQLAlchemy for interacting with our database.
-Below is an example of user and Post model:
+Below is an example of User and Post model:
 ```python
 from datetime import datetime, timezone
 from passlib.hash import bcrypt